simonprickett/ncapratings/README.md

 Allow users to go back to the previous screen, or start over.

+##API Implementation Notes

+The government does not have CORS on for this API, but it works fine with JSONP.

 ##Data Items to Show for Each Vehicle

 (JSON field names in parentheses)